 This master’s programme enhances students’ ability to work in a globalising world and to challenge the traditional perspectives on globalisation.
-Our programme is an equal collaboration with the University of British Columbia, Vancouver, Canada and the University of Western Cape, Cape Town, South Africa.
-All course activities will be done within a digital learning platform, where you will learn together with students from the partner universities in a global class, making the programme truly international.
+Our programme is an equal cooperation with the University of British Columbia, Vancouver, Canada and the University of the Western Cape, Cape Town, South Africa.
+All course activities will be done within a digital learning platform, where you will learn together with students from the participating universities in a global class, making the programme truly international.
 The courses contain topics such as locating oneself in global learning, adult learning: contexts and perspectives, global/local learning, and understanding research.

 Our graduates are able to learn and teach globally, use global connective technologies, understand knowledge-based societies and their implications for learning, understand globalisation discourses, develop cultural sensibilities and sensitivities and develop an equality perspective for learning and reframing their own professional practices.
 They may also continue their academic careers in further projects.